Ravend-Biacala/CASE/2nd_year/software_testing/notes.md

 Q1.
 In your own words, provide a description for data flow analysis and program control flow analysis, and discuss the commonalities and differences that exist in these two approaches.

-* data flow analysis - Concerned with how data is used on the different paths through the code. there are 3 types.
+* Data Flow Analysis - Concerned with how data is used on the different paths through the code. there are 3 types.
    * Undefined (u) The data has no defined value.
    * Defined (d) The data is assigned a value.
    * Referenced (r) The data is used.
 * Program control flow.
 Each branch is shown as a separate path and loops are shown by arrows looping back to the loop condition node The control flowgraph is a graphical representation of a program’s control structure.
+   * control flow or flow of control is the order function calls, instructions, and statements are executed or evaluated when a program is running.
+   * static-code-analysis technique for determining the control flow of a program